Capacity of wireless channels and networks

 We consider massive MIMO systems, i.e. systems with a large number of transmitter and/or receiver antennas, and look into the benefits achievable in the asymptotic regime of large antennas.
 Our work focuses on low-complexity transmission and detection of uncoded symbols reliably through the said systems.
-Our research focuses on exploiting the spatial diversity inherent in large antenna systems to provide noncoherent communication schemes, i.e. schemes where the transmitter and the receiver do not know the instantaneous communication channel, but know the statistics.
-Based on a characterization of the finite antenna behaviour of such systems, we propose encoding and decoding schemes and investigate the competitiveness of these schemes with schemes exploiting instantaneous channel knowledge.
+One direction we are exploring exploits the spatial diversity inherent in large antenna systems to provide noncoherent communication schemes, i.e. schemes where the transmitter and the receiver do not know the instantaneous communication channel, but know the statistics.
+Based on a characterization of the large antenna behaviour of such systems, we propose encoding and decoding schemes and investigate the competitiveness of these schemes with schemes exploiting instantaneous channel knowledge.
 Our investigations use techniques from optimization, error exponent analysis, space-time coding, and robust design.
 We also have developed novel cryptographic schemes based on large dimensional random matrices.
 In these schemes the complexity involved in decoding massive MIMO systems is used to provide low-complexity physical-layer encryption commensurate with the most sophisticated forms of application-layer encryption.

 Green wireless system design